Completed application and required documents must be submitted by March 1st annually

 **Please note that students intending to enter Pre-Med programs or pursuing a degree in Pharmacy or Nursing are NOT eligible for this scholarship.

-Majors not listed above should have the four following core chemistry courses included in your course curriculum (required coursework for your major) in order for it to be approved.
+*Majors that are starred or otherwise not listed above should have the four following core chemistry courses included in your course curriculum (required coursework for your major) in order for it to be approved.
 Please submit a copy of your course curriculum via email to firstname.lastname@example.org after you have started or submitted your online application:

 - General Chemistry (sometimes referred to as beginner Inorganic Chemistry)

 - Organic Chemistry

 - Be a U.S. citizen or legal permanent resident of the U.S.